TerryOKeefe/Student-Feedback-Form/README.md

 _Duration: 1 Week_

 In this project a user can complete the forms for a daily reflection.
 A user will start at the home screen and progress through each feedback page via clicking the corresponding buttons.
 Each page will ask the user to input a rating per question.
-The rating input fields require validation so that the user must submit a number.
+The rating input fields require validation so the user must submit a number.
 Once each question is asked, a comment screen will appear allowing the user to input any comments they wish.
 If the user does not want to add any comments they can proceed.
 A review page will render and show all the ratings and comments from the previous pages.
 Upon clicking submit, the data will be sent to a database to be used in the admin page.
 A thank you screen with a button to allow the user to leave new feedback will appear.
 The user can complete a new feedback form if they would like.

 ## Screen Shot